NWChemEx/TAMM/dox/IndexSpaces.md

                {{Spin{1}, {range(0,25), range(50,75)}},
                 {Spin{2}, {range(25,50), range(75,100)}}}};
 ```
-- **Aggregation:** An index space might be constructed from other index spaces and can be partitioned using the available parititions in the used index spaces.
+- **Aggregation:** An index space might be constructed from other index spaces and can be partitioned using the available parititions in the existing index spaces.
 ```c++
   // Index space construction (will be used for aggregation) IndexSpace is2{range(100,200),                                // is2("all")   => {100,...,199}